heutelbeck/sapl-demos/queryrewriting-mongodb-reactive/README.md

 }
 ```

-These scenarios verify that the obligation contains the required mongoQueryManipulation type and includes a conditions array.
+These scenarios verify that the obligation contains the required mongoQueryRewriting type and includes a conditions array.
 The test uses partial matching to verify key structural elements without asserting the exact MQL string, which makes the tests more resilient to formatting changes.

 ### Verifying Policy Scope